IgniteUI/igniteui-docfx/en/components/datachart_series_value_overlay.md

 <div class="divider--half"></div>

-Unlike other series types that use a `DataSource` for data binding, the value overlay uses a `Value` property to bind a single numeric value.
-In addition, the value overlay requires you to define a single [`IgxAxisComponent`](/angular-apis/typescript/latest/classes/igxaxiscomponent.html) to use.
+Unlike other series types that use a `DataSource` for data binding, the value overlay uses a [`valueMemberPath`](/angular-apis/typescript/latest/classes/igxanchoredcategoryseriescomponent.html#valuememberpath) property to bind a single numeric value.
+In addition, the value overlay requires you to define a single [`axis`](/angular-apis/typescript/latest/classes/igxvalueoverlaycomponent.html#axis) to use.
 If you use an X-axis, the value overlay will be a vertical line, and if you use a Y-axis, it will be a horizontal line.

-When using a numeric X or Y axis, the `Value` property should reflect the actual numeric value on the axis where you want the value overlay to be drawn.
-When using a category X or Y axis, the `Value` should reflect the index of the category at which you want the value overlay to appear.
+When using a numeric X or Y axis, the [`valueMemberPath`](/angular-apis/typescript/latest/classes/igxanchoredcategoryseriescomponent.html#valuememberpath) property should reflect the actual numeric value on the axis where you want the value overlay to be drawn.
+When using a category X or Y axis, the [`valueMemberPath`](/angular-apis/typescript/latest/classes/igxanchoredcategoryseriescomponent.html#valuememberpath) should reflect the index of the category at which you want the value overlay to appear.

 When using the value overlay with a numeric angle axis, it will appear as a line from the center of the chart and when using a numeric radius axis, it will appear as a circle.

-Value overlay appearance properties are inherited from [`IgxSeriesComponent`](/angular-apis/typescript/latest/classes/igxseriescomponent.html) and so [`brush`](/angular-apis/typescript/latest/classes/igxseriescomponent.html#brush) and [`thickness`](/angular-apis/typescript/latest/classes/igxseriescomponent.html#thickness) for example are available and work the same way they do with other types of series.
+[`IgxValueOverlayComponent`](/angular-apis/typescript/latest/classes/igxvalueoverlaycomponent.html) appearance properties are inherited from `Infragistics.Controls.Charts.Series` and so [`brush`](/angular-apis/typescript/latest/classes/igxseriescomponent.html#brush) and [`thickness`](/angular-apis/typescript/latest/classes/igxseriescomponent.html#thickness) for example are available and work the same way they do with other types of series.

 ### Code Example - Value Overlay